 SRQ is responsible for the confidentiality of all data entered into the registry.
 SRQ does not provide any personal data from the registry.
 Research on data from the register is always conducted at the group level, so individual individuals cannot be identified.

 Healthcare providers who submit information to SRQ bear responsibility for their own handling of information in the register, for example that the information matches the right patient, that the patient is informed according to the legislative requirements and that the local users of the register are qualified to access the information.

 The Register holder leads the SRQ and is responsible for the activity at the register.
 In addition to the Register holder, SRQ has a steering group and a quality group.
 The steering group is the decision-making authority, broadly deciding about the function and development of the register.
 The quality group is a special working group, focusing on the quality issues of the register.

 The day-to-day work at the register is carried out by an executive office.
 The office’s work includes quality coordination, education, extracting data from the register and compiling statistics.
 In addition, the office coordinates many different projects of development.

-You will find contact information for both the Register holder and the office personnel under the tab “Contact”.
+Contact information for both the Register holder and the office can be found under the “Contact” tab.